 - Sessions are delivered by a facilitator

-- Suitable for children 5-13 years
+- Suitable for children 4-12 years old.

 Bruce Castle Museum is located in a magnificent 16th century historic building, within the beautiful Bruce Castle Park.
 If you want to explore the building and the park with children, there are additional free educational resources you can use in and around the Museum - from Tudor dressing up clothes, items that show you how people did their washing in the past and various fun activity and colouring-in sheets.

 If you would like to discover even more about Bruce Castle - both inside and out - you can purchase from the Museum Reception Desk the special 'Mystery Manor Trail' sticker book (£1).
 In this fun and colourful booklet you can follow Wilbur and Willow the Wyverns (the Museum mascots) as they help you to explore the building.

 Do you know what creatures live in trees, or how a tree drinks?
 Explore the great outdoors and discover more about Bruce Castle Park with our Family Tree Trail.
 See what things you can spot in the park, find out interesting facts and see if you can find the Ancient Oak, the oldest tree in the park.
 Pick up a copy of the trail from the museum or download a copy below and start exploring.

 Important: following government guidelines, the Curator's Picks have been postponed until further notice.
 We hope to resume these as soon as possible.
 Please check back for updates.